Saquibhash/TicketBooking/README.md

-# TicketBooking
+# Ticket Booking (ticket show) app using flask and vuejs
 This is a ticket booking app similar to book my show i made using flask and vuejs for front end, sqlite for db and also has a monthly and daily scheduled task setup through celery and redis server. this was for my app dev-2 project.
-I have attached the problem statement as well along with the files.
+I have attached the problem statement as well along with the files. kindly check that for other specific requiremnets followed.

 all copyrights remains to me
 Kindly use for reference.